background

 • Weak Employee Morale and Reduced Productivity

-Beyond an optimal production quantity, the cost per unit changes direction and the curve begins to curve upward (i.e. creating a “U” shape on the cost per unit vs production quantity graph).
+Beyond an optimal production quantity, the cost per unit changes direction and the curve begins to curve upward (i.e. creating a “U” shape on the cost per unit vs. production quantity graph).

 The shape of the curve indicates how any units produced past that optimal point increases production costs per unit, as opposed to decreasing them.

-Let’s say, for instance, there is a company that sold 200 product units at a total cost of production of $5,000.
+Suppose a company that sold 200 product units at a total cost of production of $5,000.

 Given those two assumptions, we can back out the average cost per unit of $25.00.